ChenfuShi/tools_for_HiChIP/README.md

                         path to chain file, default is hg19 to hg38
 ```

+Update: Added helper function to do liftover inside jupyter notebooks from arbitrary dataframes or pybedtool BED files

 ### Other tools

 These tools are not maintained but might be useful for someone